falcosecurity/falco/proposals/20210119-libraries-contribution.md

 ## Goals

-There are many sub-projects and each of them interacts in a different way in this donation.
+There are many sub-projects and each of them interacts in a different way in this contribution.

 Let's see the goals per sub-project.